scy-phy/FetchBench/fetchbench/README.md

 ### Thresholds and Dealing With Noise
 - `-f`: Flush+Reload threshold.
 If not specified, we try to determine it automatically.
 - `-n`: Noise level threshold between `0` and `1000`.
 Used to filter out a constant noise floor.
-If not specified, we try to dermine it automatically.
+If not specified, we try to determine it automatically.
 On (nearly) noise-free platforms, `0` should work fine.
 - `-s`: Whether to sleep a microsecond before probing the cache (`1`) or not (`0`).
 This sometimes improves the signal strength, especially on ARM.
 If not specified, we try to automatically determine what works better.

 ### Running Testcases Selectively